-The Company employs new employees and promotes current employees on the basis of performance, ability and attitude.
+The Company employes new employees and promotes current employees on the basis of performance, ability and attitude.
 The Board is continually reviewing its practices with a focus on ensuring that the selection process at all levels within the organisation is formal and transparent and that the workplace environment is open, fair and tolerant.

-The Company, in keeping with the recommendations of the Corporate Governance Council provides the following information regarding the proportion of gender diversity in the organisation as at 30 June 2023:
+The Company, in keeping with the recommendations of the Corporate Governance Council provides the following information regarding the proportion of gender diversity in the organisation as at the date of this statement:

-Proportion of female / total number of persons employed Percentage Females employed in the Company as a whole 1/9 11.11% Females employed in the Company in senior positions 0/2 0% Females appointed as a Director of the Company 0/4 0%
+Proportion of female/ total number of persons Employed Percentage Females employed in the Company as a whole 7/33 21% Females employed in the Company in senior positions 1/5 20% Females appointed as a Director of the Company 0/6 0%

 The recommendations of the Corporate Governance Council relating to reporting require a Board to set measurable objectives for achieving diversity within the organisation, and to report against them on an annual basis.
-The Company has implemented measurable objectives as follows: